 Parts of the plant used medicinally

-All parts of the dandelion is used, the leaves, flower, seeds and roots.
+All parts of the dandelion are used, the leaves, flower, seeds and roots.
 The root is however considered the more powerful part of the plant.